lothar-mar/swmm5/README.md

 From the Repository owner:
 --------------------------

 The code in this repo is intended for compilation under linux systems.
-For other OS, pelase refer to the developer site at www.epa.gov for instructions.
+For other OS, please refer to the developer site at www.epa.gov for instructions.

+Also note that this repo only includes the code for the computational engine and no graphical interface is supplied.
+CLI only!